Skip to content

 You may find that one or two whiskies will get you off to sleep.
 Too many drinks, however, will interfere with the quality of your sleep and can cause you to wake up suddenly during the night due to dehydration.

 Keep to a fixed schedule.
 Go to bed at the same time every night of the week.
-It’s vital to stick to a regular routine.
+It’s vital to stick to a regular routine to regulate your sleep cycle.
+Beneficial routines can promote a healthy lifestyle and reduce stress.

 You should leave about three hours after eating before you go to bed.
 This will give your body time to digest your meal.
 Avoid over-spicy or heavy foods in the evening.
 Make yourself a hot, milky drink before you turn in for the night.